PREM3112/GCD-of-two-numbers/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Define a function.
+1. import math function.
+2. define the function.
-2. Get the two numbers from the user.
+3.Get the two numbers from the user.
-3. Compare the two values, to find the smaller number.
-4. Use for() and if() loop to find the GCD of the two numbers.
+4. use math.gcd function.
+5. print the value
+6. run the program.

 ## Program:
 ```